josdejong/mathjs/docs/command_line_interface.md

 -7
 ```

-The command line interface can be used open a prompt, to execute a script,
+The command line interface can be used to open a prompt, to execute a script,
 or to pipe input and output streams:

 ```bash